pbek/QOwnNotes/README.md

 ## Current features
 - notes can be created, edited, viewed and removed
-- list of notes is showed, sorted my modification date descending
+- list of notes is showed, sorted by modification date (descending)
 - a notes folder can be chosen
 - sub-string searching of notes is possible
 - can be operated with keyboard